docker/compose/docs/wordpress.md

 <![end-metadata]-->

-# Quickstart Guide: Compose and Wordpress
+# Quickstart Guide: Compose and WordPress

-You can use Compose to easily run Wordpress in an isolated environment built with Docker containers.
+You can use Compose to easily run WordPress in an isolated environment built with Docker containers.

 ## Define the project

-First, [Install Compose](install.md) and then download Wordpress into the current directory:
+First, [Install Compose](install.md) and then download WordPress into the current directory:

     $ curl https://wordpress.org/latest.tar.gz | tar -xvzf -